Sirjay009/Sirjays-Car-Rentals/README.md

 <h3>Bugs</h3>
 <p>Solved bugs</p>
 <ul>
+<li>After deployment, my logo won't stop wrapping on mobile screens of width of 315px and below.
+I created a new media query for screens of max-width 315px and below to debug the problem</li>
 <li>Navbar items kept wrapping on tablet screens even after i reduced it's font size.
 I debuged it using the code - whitespace : nowrap; - on the media query of tablets</li>
 <li>Reserve forms could be submitted with no values using the space key.
 I debuged the issue using the code - pattern="[A-Za-z0-9]{1,20}"</li>
 </ul>